Michalzip/Michalzip/README.md

 <h3> 🙋‍♂️ About Me</h3>

-- 🔭 I’m working on my *custom project* for fun
+- 🔭 I’m working on my *custom project* for fun and ambitions

 - 👯 I’m looking to collaborate on **OpenSource Projects**